dgerth5/dgerth5.github.io/_posts/2025-01-03-quick-look-at-nhl-total-mkt-efficiency.md

 ---
-title:  "A Brief Look at NHL Total Market Efficiency"
+title:  "A Brief Look at NHL Totals Market Efficiency"
 layout: post
 ---
 While the NHL is the smallest of the Big 4 sports, it’s still a liquid market that is hard to beat at post.
 I’ve spent time working on an in-play hockey totals model, and as a result I’ve been thinking about how sharp the pre-game totals market is in general.